tochman/the_blue_print/chapters/02-building-react-applications.md

 ### Programmatic Navigation {.unnumbered .unlisted}

-Sometimes you need to navigate programmatically—for example, after a form submission or when certain conditions are met:
+Sometimes you need to navigate programmatically (for example, after a form submission or when certain conditions are met):

 ::: example
 **Programmatic Navigation**